cburggie/CBD2/README.md

 ### CubeMain.txt

 * Ladder only rune upgrade recipes available in single player.
-* Cow Portal recipe should work even after defeating the Cow King.\
+* Cow Portal recipe should work even after defeating the Cow King (Not actually working)
 * Added recipe Ort + Jewel + any weapon or armor -> normal weapon or armor of same type and item level.
 * Added recipe Ort + Shael + normal weapon or armor -> ethereal weapon or armor of same type and item level.

+### Misc.txt

+* Health potions restore 30/60/120/240/480 hp.
+* Mana potions restore 20/40/80/160/320 hp.
+* Super health and mana potions are sold by vendors in late Nightmare.

 ### Runes.txt